Tales of the Jedi (comics): Legacy

 The publisher West End Games produced a role-playing game sourcebook related to the first three arcs of the series.

 Veitch reused his character Ood Bnar in Dark Empire II, set thousands of years later.
 Along with Tales of the Jedi the story is no longer canon.
 The novelization of The Rise of Skywalker references Ommin, and the junior novelization references Naga Sadow.

 Exar Kun also appears in the 1994 tie-in novel Star Wars: Dark Apprentice by Kevin J. Anderson, which is also no longer canon.
 The novel is set in the era of Luke Skywalker and his Jedi Academy, with Kun's ghost serving as the story's main antagonist.
 Exar Kun was made canon in the Disney-era continuity in the promotional materials and sourcebooks associated with the 2018 film Solo: A Star Wars Story.

-Bioware released series of games from 2004-2011 entitled Star Wars: Knights of the Old Republic, Star Wars: Knights of the Old Republic II: The Sith Lords, and Star Wars: The Old Republic, which take place shortly after Tales of the Jedi and frequently reference it's events, though all 3 games are no longer considered canon.
+Bioware released series of games from 2004-2011 entitled Star Wars: Knights of the Old Republic, Star Wars: Knights of the Old Republic II: The Sith Lords, and Star Wars: The Old Republic, which take place shortly after Tales of the Jedi and frequently reference its events, though all 3 games are no longer considered canon.

 The 2022 canon novel Shadow of the Sith establishes that the planet Ossus, introduced in The Freedon Nadd Uprising, is the location of Luke Skywalker's Jedi temple, which is depicted in a 2022 episode of The Book of Boba Fett.